shawnweisfeld/dallasgivecamphandbook/docs/pm.md

 - Presentation should include the following
  - Thank you to team and charity
  - Brief explanation of what the charity asked for
- - Before pictures of what they had - NOTE: it is important that you capture this before the weekend, as you might not be able to get it after the weekend.
+ - Before pictures of what they had
+   - NOTE: it is important that you capture this before the weekend, as you might not be able to get it after the weekend.
+   - See [here](/pm#documentation) for info about tools to take screen shots.
  - After pictures showing what you did
  - The presentation should be 3 slides
    - Before – what they had before